M3n4p/HexMap/README.md

 # HexMap
- Project that creates a map with a hexagonal grid
+ Project that creates a map with a hexagonal grid.
+Following a tutorial by CatLikeCoding (catlikecoding.com).